Select a heading to view more information.

 Service animals are welcome in the Museum.
 Wheelchairs and ASL translators are available with advance notice upon request.
 AzTAP Department of Services for Persons with Disabilities conducted an accessibility evaluation in August 2008 and summarized, “the Children’s Museum of Phoenix is the most exceptionally disability-aware arts institution this evaluator has ever surveyed.”
 See more about Safety & Accessiblity at the Museum.

 Playologists are Museum floor staff who are trained to assist our visitors in having the best time possible and more importantly, to facilitate play!
-You will find them stationed throughout the Museum in the Museum’s signature uniform of green polo shirt and khaki pants.
+You will find them stationed throughout the Museum in the Museum’s signature uniform of turquoise polo shirt (purple sweatshirt) and khaki pants.

 The answer to this question depends more on you and your child than on the Museum.
 Ask yourself the questions “what kind of experience am I looking for, and what kind of experience will best suit my child?”